Shimmy Die Trim Tooling

 Our shimmy die solutions solve common deep draw challenges:

-Varying Wall Thickness: Deep drawing can cause “thinning” near the top of the part.
-Our dies are adjustable to ensure a perfect cut regardless of material flow variations
+Deep drawing can cause “thinning” near the top of the part.
+Our dies are adjustable to ensure a perfect cut regardless of material flow variations.

 Advantages